uts-ios-dev/BubblePop/docs/Project 2 Description.md

 The purpose of this project is to demonstrate competence in the following skills:

-- [ ] Experience a full app software development cycle
+- [ ] The full software development cycle
 - [ ] iOS App UI and program design
 - [ ] iOS UI programming
 - [ ] Effective use of platform APIs